A New Operator Theory of Linear Partial Differential Equations: Introduction

-Therefore pseudo-differential operators are similar to abstract operators.
-As the definition formula of pseudo-differential operators is a Fourier integral expression, their symbols are largely restricted to ensure the convergence of Fourier integrals.
-But for many specific problems, the symbols of pseudo-differential operators should not be restricted that much.
-Thus, a better definition of symbols can be expressed as:

-Where $A$ are properly extended pseudo-differential operators.
-Certainly, this extension still has its limitations as it involves another type of Fourier integrals.

-Then can we get rid of Fourier integrals when defining pseudo-differential operators?
-Let us study the following expression:

-Obviously, the properties of $A$ depend on $\sigma_A(x,\xi)$. (\ref{chen4}) indicates the mapping relation between $A$ and $\sigma_A(x,\xi)$.
-For a given function $\sigma_A(x,\xi)$, if the corresponding algorithms of $A$ can be derived from this type of mapping relations, to determine the domain and range of $A$, then this type of mapping relations can be the best definition of pseudo-differential operators.
-Luckily, this idea totally works by using the analytic continuous fundamental theorem or the abstract operator fundamental theorem.
-The pseudo-differential operators established by using this method are the abstract operators.
+where $\xi{x}=\langle\xi,x\rangle=\xi_1x_1+\xi_2x_2+\cdots+\xi_nx_n$.
+Obviously, the properties of $a(x,D)$ depend on $a(x,\xi)$. equality (\ref{chen2}) indicates the mapping relation between $a(x,D)$ and $a(x,\xi)$.
+For a given function $a(x,\xi)$, if the corresponding algorithms of $a(x,D)$ can be derived from this type of mapping relations, to determine the domain and range of $a(x,D)$, then this type of mapping relations can be the best definition of pseudo-differential operators.
+Luckily, this idea totally works by using the Analytic continuous fundamental theorem.
+In 1997, the author delivered the Analytic continuous fundamental theorem, based on which the author introduced the concept of abstract operators, and derived the algorithms of five types of abstract operators such as (See \cite{bi97})

-Now let us carry out a systematic review of the basic methods of abstract operators, and prove that if we combine abstract operators with the Laplace transform on $C^\infty(\mathbb{R}_x^n\times\mathbb{R}_t^1)$, then no matter how complex the initial value problem of linear partial differential equations is, the solving process is simply easy.
-In addition, in order to achieve self consistency theoretically, it is necessary to derive rules of differentiation from the view of abstract operators.